ABOUT PORCHLIGHT MUSIC THEATRE

 By uniting the arts of music, drama, dance, and design we transform stories into thrilling, passionate and relevant events, which affect the lives of artists and audiences alike.
 As professionals and leaders in this field, we nurture and develop new artists and works, expanding and redefining the music theatre genre while matching artistic vision with fiscal responsibility.

 Founded in 1994 as Porchlight Theatre Ensemble by former artistic director Jill Moore, our humble beginnings included ambitious productions of Chekhov's Three Sisters and original musicals by Robert Hartmann and Scott Keys.
-Over the last decade, Porchlight has gone from performing at a mix of venues to a three year tenure at the Athenaeum to our present home at Theatre Building Chicago.
+Over the last decade, Porchlight has gone from performing at a mix of venues to a three year tenure at the Athenaeum to our present home at Stage 773.
 These intimate spaces have allowed us to give audiences an up-close experience with the grandeur, excitement and emotion of the musical genre.

 In 1996 we refined our mission statement to focus exclusively on music theatre.
 As our identity evolved, so did our name, and in 2000 we became Porchlight Music Theatre Chicago.